LucasAlegre/morl-baselines/README.md

 * Performances are automatically reported in [Weights and Biases](https://wandb.ai/) dashboards.
 * Linting and formatting are enforced by pre-commit hooks.
 * Code is well documented.
+* All algorithms are automatically tested.
 * Utility functions are provided e.g. pareto pruning, experience buffers, etc.
+* 🔜 Performances have been tested against the ones reported in the original papers.
 * 🔜 Hyper-parameter optimization available.
-* 🔜 All algorithms are automatically tested.
-* 🔜 Performances have been tested against the ones reported in the original papers.

 <!-- end features -->